More Details On WXV Announced – Complete 2023 Guide

-World Rugby has announced more details for the global Women’s XV rugby tournament WXV 2023 including the first locations, dates and brand for WXV.
+World Rugby announced more details for the global Women’s XV rugby tournament WXV 2023 including the first locations, dates and brand for WXV.
+Read more in our guide on the WXV 2023 below as all of the teams and divisions are confirmed.

 World Rugby Chairman Sir Bill Beaumont said: “With women and girls leading our strategy to grow the sport on a global basis, this competition will increase the reach and impact of the sport and drive the overall competitiveness of women’s international rugby as we look forward to an expanded 16-team Rugby World Cup 2025 in England and subsequent Rugby World Cups in Australia in 2029 and USA in 2033.”